Divorce Lawyers in Stuart, Florida

 - Issues related to the children from the marriage

 Both parties must complete a financial affidavit within 45 days of receiving the filed divorce paperwork, and both must appear at the final divorce hearing.
-Even if you and your spouse agree on each part of your marriage’s dissolution, it is important to have an attorney by your side to ensure the paperwork is completed, and that the collaborative agreements are legally binding and enforceable going forward.
+Even if you and your spouse agree on each part of your marriage’s dissolution, it is important to have a Stuart divorce lawyer by your side to ensure the paperwork is completed, and that the collaborative agreements are legally binding and enforceable going forward.

 The Benefits of Divorce Mediation in Stuart, Florida